scrambledeggs/cookbook/policies/api-consolidation-documentation.md

 ### 5. Hosting and Access

-- API documentation must be accessible to authorized users and hosted in a secure environment (e.g., **booky-docs**) bucket.
+- API documentation must be accessible to authorized users and hosted in a secure environment (e.g., **open-api-contracts**) bucket.
 - Permissions must be set on the S3 bucket to ensure that only authorized personnel have write access, while read access is available to relevant users and services.

 ---